Beretta350/golang-authentication-api/README.md

 - [**Bcrypt (Cryptography package)**](https://pkg.go.dev/golang.org/x/crypto): Securely hash and compare passwords providing a reliable method for storing and verifying passwords, ensuring that user credentials are protected against unauthorized access.

+- [**Testcontainers**](https://golang.testcontainers.org/): Testcontainers is a library for creating lightweight, disposable Docker containers for automated tests.
+It enables reliable and reproducible test environments, ensuring consistent integration testing by mimicking production-like setups.

 - [**Docker**](https://www.docker.com/): Docker is used to containerize the application, making it easy to manage dependencies and ensure consistency across different environments.

 - [**MongoDB**](https://www.mongodb.com/): NoSQL database with a robust and efficient way to perform CRUD operations, query data, and manage transactions in the application.